Calmquist/calmquist.github.io/_posts/2023-02-16-hostility-sense.md

 _Default:_ Hostility Sense-5; cannot exceed Hostility Sense.

-Your Hostility Sense uses the long-distance modifiers (p.
+You extend the range of your hostility sense.
+Use the long-distance modifiers (p.
 B241) instead of the standard range modifiers.
+The effects of this technique last for one minute.

 ## Lock-On
 **Hard**